Stanley depth and the lcm-lattice: Introduction

 \section{Introduction}

 Let $\KK$ be a field, $S$ a $\NN^n$-graded $\KK$-algebra and $M$ a finitely generated $\ZZ^n$-graded $S$-module.
-The \emph{Stanley depth} of $M$, denoted $\sdepth_S M$, is a combinatorial invariant of $M$ related to a conjecture of Stanley from 1982 \cite[Conjecture 5.1]{St} (nowadays called the \emph{Stanley conjecture}), which states that $\depth_S M \leq \sdepth_S M$.
-Starting with the work of Apel \cite{A1,A2}, a lot of research has been devoted to the study of this conjecture.
-We refer the reader to the survey by Herzog \cite{H} for a comprehensive account of the known results.
-Most of the research concentrates on the particular case of a module of the form $I/J$ for two monomial ideals $J \subsetIJ I$ in the polynomial ring $S=\KK[X_1, \ldots , X_n]$.
-In the present paper we will also work in this setting.
+The \emph{Stanley depth} of $M$, denoted $\sdepth_S M$, is a combinatorial invariant of $M$ which was introduced by Apel in \cite{A1} and has attracted the attention of many researchers \cite{ HP,HVZ, BHKTY, OY, counterexample}.
+We refer the reader to the survey of Herzog \cite{H} for an introduction to this subject.